On this page

 Crematorium and Garden of Remembrance requirements

-Owners of crematoria with a Garden of Remembrance in the Netherlands must comply with regulations about soil and air quality, in particular with standards for flue gases and requirements for incineration installations.
+Owners of crematoria with a Garden of Remembrance in the Netherlands must comply with regulations about soil and air quality (both in Dutch), in particular with standards for flue gases and requirements for incineration installations.
 Your crematorium must have an afterburner chamber and mercury filter.

-In addition, these soil and air requirements apply (in Dutch).
+In addition, these soil and air requirements apply.
 For instance: